SV-97/ares/README.md

 # ares
-Finding areas of convex polygon masks
+Finding areas of convex polygon masks in images